 - Inability to lift the arm above the head or reach out to scratch the back

-- Grinding sensation or achiness arises if the shoulder is moved
+- Grinding sensation or achiness arises when moving the shoulder

 Management of a frozen shoulder

-- A shot of steroid might be given by the doctor directly into the shoulder joint to ease the pain and swelling.
+- The doctor provides a shot of steroid directly into the shoulder joint to ease the pain and swelling.

-- Physical therapy might also be suggested which includes a guided exercise regimen.
-Home exercises are also given.
+- Physical therapy includes a guided exercise regimen.
+In some cases, the doctor also suggests suitable home exercises.

 In case the condition does not settle with medications and exercise, the doctor might suggest a procedure to breakdown the scar tissue inside the shoulder.
-During the procedure, general anesthesia is used, and the shoulder is moved in different directions to break up the adhesions.
+During the procedure, the doctor uses general anesthesia.
+The doctor moves the shoulder in different directions to break up the adhesions.
 In some cases, arthroscopic surgery is carried out to check if there are other causes for frozen shoulder.

 The recovery period is based on various factors including overall health and age as well as previous shoulder injuries.
 Remember that the effects of this condition can last for a long time and might even worsen if not correctly treated.